-1. Minimize and reduce the quantities of

-- Estimating material needs accurately for each task. - Storing materials suitably before use to avoid damage or spoilage. - Buying products in suitable amounts to prevent leftovers that go to waste. - Protecting materials from decay to avoid waste.
+- 1. Minimize and reduce the quantities of raw materials that are used and the waste that originates: - a.
+Estimating material needs accurately for each task. - b.
+Storing materials suitably before use to avoid damage or spoilage. - c.
+Buying products in suitable amounts to prevent leftovers that go to waste. - d.
+Protecting materials from decay to avoid waste.

-2. Promoting sorting and selective waste

-collection.
-This measure facilitates its recovery and improves its management because the waste, once classified, can be sent to the right specialists for recycling or disposal, thus avoiding unnecessary transport because the waste is excessively heterogeneous or because it contains materials not admitted by the landfill or the recycling plant.

-3. Locating 70% of our Spanish facilities in Extremadura, with the goal of streamlining waste collection and management through a framework deal with the waste manager.

-4. Preventing damage to packaging or material supports that can be reused during installation.

-5. Working with managers who ensure waste is handled in the most eco-friendly way.

-6. Providing training and information for plant operators on reducing and managing waste.

-7. Exploring circular economy options for solar panels and batteries.

-8. Following the waste hierarchy principle at all sites, aligned with the country's waste management systems.
+- 2. Promoting sorting and selective waste collection.
+This measure facilitates its recovery and improves its management because the waste, once classified, can be sent to the right specialists for recycling or disposal, thus avoiding unnecessary transport because the waste is excessively heterogeneous or because it contains materials not admitted by the landfill or the recycling plant. - 3.
+Locating 70% of our Spanish facilities in Extremadura, with the goal of streamlining waste collection and management through a framework deal with the waste manager. - 4.
+Preventing damage to packaging or material supports that can be reused during installation. - 5.
+Working with managers who ensure waste is handled in the most eco-friendly way. - 6.
+Providing training and information for plant operators on reducing and managing waste. - 7.
+Exploring circular economy options for solar panels and batteries. - 8.
+Following the waste hierarchy principle at all sites, aligned with the country's waste management systems.